fetchrobotics/docs/source/computer.rst

-While the ``sound_play`` ROS interface allows users to set an audio level, the audio level set is a percentage of the audio level set for linux.
+While the ``sound_play`` ROS interface allows users to set an audio level, the audio level set is a percentage of the audio level set for Linux.
 To adjust the Linux audio level, use the following command and follow the on-screen instructions:

 ::